TampliteSK/Dragonrose_Cpp/README.md

   - Penalty for bishops blocking centre pawns
   - Bonus for semi-open and open files for rooks and queens
   - Bonus for sliders to target enemy pieces
+  - Bonus for batteries (bishop + queen, rook + queen, rook + rook)
 - Basic endgaeme knowledge

 ## Playing Strength
-- C version is about 2350 CCRL in strength, while C++ version is about 2250 CCRL in strength at the moment.
+- C version is about 2300 CCRL in strength, while C++ version is about 2200 CCRL in strength at the moment.
 Below are statistics from the C version.
 - The Chesscom rating is estimated based on its games against human players (1800 - 2500).
 However it suffers greatly from small sample size, so take it with a grain of salt.

 | Metric | Rapid | Blitz | Bullet |